alanbernstein/blog/content/posts/benford.md

 ![Figure 1: Log-uniform random data](/img/benford/figure1.png)
 _Figure 1: Log-uniform random data_

+This is a set of three views of the same random data set, following a log-uniform distribution.

 - 1a shows that log-uniform data follows a logarithmically-decreasing trend, *when viewed in the linear domain*.
 - 1b shows that log-uniform data follows a constant trend, when viewed in the (arguably more appropriate) logarithmic domain.
 - 1c shows Benford's law directly, with bar heights corresponding to first-digit bias.
 Note that this shape closely resembles the shape of the distribution in 1a -- it isn't identical, because 1c kind of "layers" the histograms from each level of magnitude in 1a, into a new form that examines only first digits instead of all values.